grepsuzette/wcwidth/README.md

 # Haxe port of wcwidth()

-Following is a [Haxe](https://haxe.org) port of an implementation of wcwidth() as provided by Markus Kuhn.
+Following is a [Haxe](https://haxe.org) (for Haxe 4.0 which has Unicode support) port of an implementation of wcwidth() as provided by Markus Kuhn.

 ## What is this used for?